 McNamara subsequently acquired and had translated from Czech to English more than 100 first-hand accounts by the very men who served in the Czecho-Slovak Legion.
 Their personal stories were published in Prague in the 1920s in five volumes of a work called Cestami Odboje: Jak Zily A Kudy Tahly CS.
 Legie (The Road to Resistance: How the Czech Legion Lived and Fought), but such works were suppressed following the Nazi and Soviet conquests of Czecho-Slovakia.
 No longer censored following the collapse of communist rule in Prague, these first-hand accounts have never before been rendered in English.

-Public Affairs, LLC, a unit of The Perseus Books Group – a national trade publisher with nine imprints and partnerships with The Economist, The Daily Beast, and The Weinstein Company – published Dreams of a Great Small Nation: The Mutinous Army that Threatened a Revolution, Destroyed an Empire, Founded a Nation, and Remade the Map of Europe in March 2016.
+Public Affairs, LLC, published Dreams of a Great Small Nation: The Mutinous Army that Threatened a Revolution, Destroyed an Empire, Founded a Nation, and Remade the Map of Europe in March 2016.
 McNamara’s agent is Glen Hartley of Writers' Representatives, LLC.

 A former journalist for Calkins Media Inc., and a former Capitol Hill aide to U.S. Congressman R. Lawrence Coughlin, McNamara is an Associate Scholar of the Foreign Policy Research Institute, Philadelphia.
 He earned the B.A. in journalism and M.A. in international politics from Temple University, where he was a student of noted military historian Russell F. Weigley.
 McNamara also earned a certificate in national security law from the University of Virginia’s School of Law.

-A former contributing editor to Orbis: A Journal of World Affairs, he has been published in The American Spectator, Commentary, Defense News, Military History Quarterly, Modern Age, National Review Online, Orbis, Society, and The University Bookman, and The World and I, as well as in the Chicago Tribune, Cleveland Plain Dealer, Detroit News, Newsday, Philadelphia Inquirer, and Seattle Times.
-His work has been translated into Chinese and cited by both the U.S. House Committee on Foreign Affairs and the U.S. Commission on Broadcasting to the People's Republic of China.
-He is currently serving as a consultant on an exhibit based on his book, Guts & Glory: The War Train that Shaped a Nation, which will open on April 7, 2018, at the National Czech & Slovak Museum & Library, Cedar Rapids, IA.
+A former contributing editor to Orbis: A Journal of World Affairs, he has been published in The American Spectator, Aspen Review Central Europe, Commentary, Defense News, Military History Quarterly, Modern Age, National Review Online, Russian Life, Society, The University Bookman, and The World and I, as well as in the Chicago Tribune, Cleveland Plain Dealer, Detroit News, Newsday, Philadelphia Inquirer, and Seattle Times.
+His work has been translated into Russian and Chinese, and has been cited by the U.S. House Committee on Foreign Affairs and the U.S. Commission on Broadcasting to the People's Republic of China.
+He is a consultant on an exhibit based on his book, Guts & Glory: The War Train that Shaped a Nation, which will open on April 7, 2018, at the National Czech & Slovak Museum & Library, Cedar Rapids, IA.